yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 .NET persistency is a GigaSpaces implementation on top of Java `SpaceDataSource` and `SpaceSynchronizationEndpoint` classes.

-(!)
-Before you begin, it is recommended to read the [Space Persistency|XAP95:Space Persistency] section.
+{% exclamation %} Before you begin, it is recommended to read the [Space Persistency|XAP95:Space Persistency] section.

 {% tip %}